emberwatch/emberwatch/README.md

 ## Data

 The pages are populated by YAML in the `_data` folder.
+People are normalized and referenced by id.